Majorana vortex phases in time-reversal invariant higher-order topological insulators and topologically trivial insulators: MVEMs in topologically trivial insulators

 For the Hamiltonian $H_{\text{HOTI}}^{(1)}$, we consider a configuration with $\eta_1=0$ and $\eta_0=0.1$.
 In this case, all the surface Dirac cones are gapped with the same sign, as schematically illustrated in Fig.~\ref{fig3}(a).
 Consequently, the system lacks gapless boundary states and is topologically trivial in both first-order and second-order topological classifications.
 Despite its trivial topology, numerical diagonalization of the BdG Hamiltonian $\mathcal{H}_{\text{BdG}}(x, y, k_z=0)$ reveals two vortex phase transitions near $\mu_c^{(1)}$ and $\mu_c^{(2)}$, as shown in Fig.~\ref{fig3}(b).
 This result aligns with prior analysis indicating that the mass term $\eta_0 \tau_y \sigma_y s_0$ has a minimal impact on these transitions.
 Due to the $\mathbb{Z}_2$ topological classification within the D symmetry class, MVEMs emerge within the chemical potential range $\mu_c^{(1)} < \mu < \mu_c^{(2)}$.
 In Figs.~\ref{fig3}(c) and \ref{fig3}(d), we numerically demonstrate the existence of MVEMs and show their spatial distribution, confirming their localized nature at the vortex ends.

 Similarly, we consider a system described by the Hamiltonian \( H = H_{\text{TI}} + m \sigma_y s_0 \).
 The time-reversal symmetry breaking term \( m \sigma_y s_0 \) gaps all surface Dirac cones of \( H_{\text{TI}} \) with the same sign, as depicted in Fig.~\ref{fig3}(e), rendering the system topologically trivial with no gapless boundary modes.
 Substituting \( H_{\text{HOTI}} \) with \( H \) in Eq.~\eqref{hbdg}, numerical diagonalization of \( \mathcal{H}_{\text{BdG}}(x, y, k_z=0) \) identifies two vortex phase transitions at \( \mu_c^{(5)} \) and \( \mu_c^{(6)} \), as shown in Fig.~\ref{fig3}(f).
 MVEMs emerge within the range \( \mu_c^{(5)} < \mu < \mu_c^{(6)} \), as demonstrated in Figs.~\ref{fig3}(g) and \ref{fig3}(h).
 It is noted that the origin of the phase transitions at \( \mu_c^{(5)} \) and \( \mu_c^{(6)} \) are different.
 The transition at \( \mu_c^{(6)} \) occurs when \( \mu \) enters the bulk states, a typical behavior for TI \cite{Hosur2011}.
 In contrast, the transition at \( \mu_c^{(5)} \) results from the competition between the magnetic energy gap and superconducting pairing gap for surface states, which occurs at the condition \( (\mu_c^{(5)})^2 + \Delta^2 = m^2 \).
 Similar vortex phase transitions were also theoretically studied in magnetic HOTI \cite{Ghorashi2020} and FeTeSe with magnetic impurities \cite{WuXianxin2021}.
 Therefore, the higher-order topology is not necessary for the emergence of MVEMs and they can be realized in topologically trivial systems.
-These findings significantly broadens the scope of vortex line topology beyond conventional topological materials.
+These findings show that MVEMs can be realized in the absence of gapless hinge states and significantly broaden the scope of vortex line topology beyond conventional topological materials.